Mission of the Windham Public Library

 Since then, the Windham Public Library continued to grow and change with the needs of the community.
 Circulation of library materials in 2011 climbed to nearly 114,000, helping to prove that the library was still a popular and much-used institution for the Windham community.
 In 2014, the library joined the statewide library consortium called Minerva.
 As one of over 60 libraries on the system, the Windham Public Library patrons had easy, self-requesting access to millions of items across the state.
 With delivery service five days a week, most items were shipped and received within days of being requested.
 The online catalog gives library patrons access to their accounts anytime day or night and allows them to request items at their convenience.

-In the early spring of 2015, the Windham Public Library aims to expand their collection even further with the addition of a 3M Downloadables collection.
-The collection, purchased and implemented thanks to the Annie Akers Bremon Fund, will be solely available for Windham Public Library patrons.
+In the early spring of 2015, the Windham Public Library expanded their collection even further with the addition of their 3M Cloud Library: a collection of downloadable books and audios available for Windham Public Library patrons.
+The collection, purchased and implemented thanks to the Annie Akers Bremon Fund, allows patrons with electronic devices to bring the library with them wherever they go.

 Where will the library go from here?